MARTIMM/gtk-v3/README.md

       $lb-row.gtk-widget-destroy;
     }
     ```
   8) The attribute `:build-id` is used when a N-GObject is returned from builder for a search with a given object id using `$builder.gtk_builder_get_object()`.
-A builder must be initialised before to be useful.
+A builder must be initialized before to be useful.
+This option works for all child classes too.
 E.g.
     ```
     my GTK::V3::Gtk::GtkLabel $label .= new(:build-id<inputLabel>);
     ```
   9) Sometimes a `N-GObject` must be given as a parameter.
 As mentioned above in [1] the CALL-ME method helps to return that object.
-To prevent mistakes the parameters to the call are checked for the use of a GtkObject instead of the native object and are automatically converted.
+To prevent mistakes (forgetting the '()' after the object), the parameters to the call are checked for the use of a GtkObject instead of the native object.
+When encountered, the parameters are automatically converted.
 E.g.
     ```
     my GTK::V3::Gtk::GtkButton $button .= new(:label('press here'));
     my GTK::V3::Gtk::GtkLabel $label .= new(:label('note'));